 My personal opinion on this particular program is that it’s a fantastic way to motivate employees and make a positive working environment.
 Since it’s based on mindfulness, it can help people create the calm head-space, which will lead to more relaxed, collaborative and warm climate in the workplace.
 Great job Google!

 Countless couples complain about losing the spark in their relationship.
 There is no excitement anymore, butterflies are gone, and they’re just stuck in a rut that they don’t know how to get out from.
+It could get so bad that some males may even resort to taking their sexual frustrations out on something like realistic sex dolls.
 Some of my clients are reporting they are becoming frustrated with their long-term partners, experience emotional distance, and problems in the bedroom.
 In situations like these, feeling of hopelessness, fear and boredom are completely normal.
 Not being able to answer where the spark has gone, why that happened, and will it ever come back is frustrating and confusing.

 What is the SPARK and How to Keep It Alive?

 First of all, to answer some of the above-mentioned questions, we need to define the SPARK.